rmsk2/rustpwman/README.md

 Additional note: Under Linux you have to install the package `libssl-dev` when compiling with this feature as the TLS implementation of the `reqwest` library seems to depend on it being present.

+## Support for the ChaCha20 Poly-1305 AEAD cipher

+When you build `rustpwman` with the `chacha20` feature you can use ChaCha20 Poly-1305 as an alternative cipher for password file encryption.
+This algorithm is activated by setting the environment variable `PWMANCHACHA20` to a value.
+If the variable is not set when `rustpwman` is started, then AES-256 GCM is used.
+Under Linux you can for instance use `PWMANCHACHA20=1 rustpwman gui -i input_file.enc` to set the environment varible and start `rustpwman` in one go.
+ChaCha20 Poly-1305 provides security comparable to AES-256 GCM and so it comes down to a matter of taste which cipher you use.

 # Rustpwman under Windows

 ## Native